-Well yes there is and its more than worth it.
+Well yes, there is and it's more than worth it.

-In saying that I still use my D810 for a lot of work and its a really good camera but for me the D850 really is a beast of a DSLR camera.
+In saying that I still use my D810 for a lot of work and its a really good camera, but for me the D850 really is a beast of a DSLR camera.

-Those first few days I was a bit taken aback as I expected there to be a noticable difference but it really only showed through when you really got in close and used exactly the right equipment in the right conditions and then it shattered the D810.
+Those first few days I was a bit taken aback as I expected there to be a noticeable difference but it really only showed through when you really got in close and used exactly the right equipment in the right conditions and then it shattered the D810.

-For me I can only ask whats next?
+For me, I can only ask whats next?